jieliu2000/anyi/README.md

 ```

-In the above example, an OpenAI anyi configuration is created via `openai.DefaultConfig`.
+In the above example, an OpenAI Anyi configuration is created via `openai.DefaultConfig`.
 Then this config instance is passed to `llm.NewClient` to create an OpenAI client, and finally a chat request is sent via `client.Chat`.

 ## License

-anyi is licensed under the Apache License, Version 2.0.
+Anyi is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.